JesseGordonRancho/hello-world/README.md

 # hello-world

 Copied from https://guides.github.com/activities/hello-world/
 (Jesse has Word doc version at Documents > R > Coursera_Git_Notes.docx)

+Following are instructions for how this Repo and Branch got created (I followed these instructions!)

 Set up GitHub Repo

-Step 1.
+# Step 1.
 Create a Repository

 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs.
 We recommend including a README, or a file with information about your project.
 GitHub makes it easy to add one at the same time you create your new repository.
 It also offers other common options such as a license file.
 Your hello-world repository can be a place where you store ideas, resources, or even share and discuss things with others.
 To create a new repository